Editors' note to authors

 of the review and editing process, typesetting, web publication, long term archiving and inclusion in CrossRef (enabling electronic citation in other journals that are available electronically).

-Page charges for authors (along with support from relevant funding institutions) represent the main funding source for Open Access journals.
+Article processing charges (APCs) for authors (along with support from relevant funding institutions) represent the main funding source for Open Access journals.

 As the publisher of Aquatic Invasions, the Regional Euro-Asian Biological Invasions Centre (REABIC),